32bitx64bit/HostIt/readme.md

 ## Features

 - **TCP & UDP tunneling** — forward any local service through a single outbound connection
+- **Multiple agents per server** — run many local agents behind one server exit point, each with a persistent Ed25519 identity; routes, domains, and the mail service are attributed and addressed per agent
 - **Domain-based routing** — assign custom domains to tunnels with automatic Let's Encrypt TLS certificates
 - **Built-in email server** — SMTP, IMAP, and POP3 with DKIM signing and SQLite storage
 - **Web dashboard** — manage tunnels, domains, and email accounts from a browser